orodrigojose/SimplePortscanner/README.md

 or

-- need the permission mentioned at the beginning
+- need a the permission mentioned at the beginning
 ```
 ./scanner.py -d -p [port here] [IP here]
 ```

 or

-- need the permission mentioned at the beginning
+- neeed a the permission mentioned at the beginning
 ```
 scanner.py -d -p [port here] [IP here]
 ```